Contents:

 The coins feature Lady Liberty seated holding a shield and a liberty pole.
 This design symbolizes preparedness and freedom.

-How much is the silver dollar worth?
+How much is a silver dollar worth?
 These coins typically range from $300 to $3,000, with certain rare dates and high-grade examples fetching higher prices.

 Factors of Value: Condition, rarity of specific dates, historical context.